Broadly, there are five civil service job grades:

 Senior grades are generally more satisfied than junior grades.
 Across all the themes measured in the Survey, the SCS is the most satisfied, and usually by a significant margin.

-Satisfaction tends to fall as grades become more junior. ’Resources and workload’ is, however, an exception to this rule: AO/AAs and EOs are more satisfied than SEO/HEOs, and Grades 6 and 7 – although the SCS satisfaction still outstrips all other grades.
+Satisfaction tends to fall as grades become more junior. ’Resources and workload’ is, however, an exception to this rule: as well as being more satisfied than AO/AAs, EOs are more satisfied than SEO/HEOs, and Grades 6 and 7.
+SCS satisfaction still outstrips all other grades.